cnlohr/lolra/ch32v/ch32v003-timer/README.md

-# DMA Timer CH32V003 Firmware-Only 900MHz LoRa Transmitter
+# DMA Timer CH32V003 Firmware-Only 315MHz / 97.7 FM Transmitting code

 THIS IS A DRAFT